jianqiucao/EE367L/Lab5/Lab5.md

     - Create new files **switch.c** and possibly **switch.h** to implement the switch node.

     - The structure of the switch.c is similar to the host.c, which contains a infinite loop to deal with the jobs.
-However the switch has no connection to the mananer.
+However the switch has no connection to the manager.

   - Improvement 3: Sockets as a link option